Back to Academy

 Nunavut

-Modified thresholds reflecting higher cost of living.
+Modified thresholds reflecting the significantly higher cost of living in Canada's north.

 Second Earner Exemption

-How to Claim
+How to Claim the CWB

-3. CRA automatically calculates your entitlement
+3. CRA calculates automatically – your entitlement

-CWB vs. Other Benefits
+CWB and Other Benefits

 Impact on Other Credits